icon

 It's a straightforward, scientifically backed method for managing hip bursitis pain without medication.

-Man using a TENS unit on his hip bursitis
+A man using a TENS unit on his hip while on a yoga mat

 TENS Therapy